 - Boneless Chicken - Breasts are our favorite for this.

 - Flour and Cornstach - To coat the chicken.
 We use all-purpose but you can also use gluten-free flour.
 Just keep in mind if you use almond or coconut flour, that will adjust the taste of your chicken.
 The cornstarch helps add to the crispiness while it's frying.

 - Eggs - To bind the coating

-- The Sauce - Soy, rice vinegar, ketchup, honey, garlic, hoisin, and brown sugar.
+- The Sauce - low sodium soy sauce, rice vinegar, ketchup, honey, garlic, hoisin, and brown sugar.

 Substitutes: You can also make this with boneless chicken thighs, but I prefer it with chicken breasts.

-Step 1: Coat the chicken pieces in eggs, flour, and cornstarch and then fry.
-It's the most most time consuming part of this recipe but 100% worth it.
+Step 1: Coat the chicken pieces in eggs, flour, and cornstarch, and then fry.
+It's the most time-consuming part of this recipe but 100% worth it.

 Tip: For the best fry without the risk of undercooking and overcooking, is to make sure that your oil is 350 degrees.
 To do this, we have an instant-read thermometer and love this one.

-Step 2: Mix your sauce and then just mixing the sauce, adding it to a pan and then tossing your deliciously breaded and fried bits of chicken in it.
+Step 2: Mix your sauce and then just mix the sauce, add it to a pan, and then toss your deliciously breaded and fried bits of chicken in it.

 Step 3: Top with sesame seeds and green onions, serve over rice annnndddd done.